LogoLogo

 Cortex's Scaffolder allows you to build a fully-automated Workflow for spinning up a new project (including repositories and libraries) and adds functionality to existing services (CI scripts, infrastructure modules, etc).
 Using templates, you can automatically generate the boilerplate and plumbing for projects, ensuring they follow best practices from day 0.

-Templating is powered by the open source project, an industry-standard tool to auto-generate boilerplate for new projects.
+Templating is powered by the open source Cookiecutter project, an industry-standard tool to auto-generate boilerplate for new projects.

 How to create a Scaffolder template